Policies and Procedures

 9.26 Competition with Private Sector

-It is the policy of the Board of Regents that the University shall not engage in competition with private enterprise unless the activity will assist in the education, research, extension, or service mission of the institutions.
-Although the university is granted specific exemptions under Iowa Code Section 23A.2 (l0)k and Board administrative rules (681-9.4), it is the desire of the university to minimize potential conflicts and competition with private sector businesses.
+It is the policy of the State of Iowa and the Board of Regents that the University of Northern Iowa and other Regent institutions shall not engage in competition with private enterprise unless the activity will assist in the education, research, extension, or service mission of the institutions.
+Although the university is granted specific exemptions under Iowa Code Section 23A.2 (l0)k and Iowa Administrative Code (681-9.4), it is the desire of the university to minimize potential conflicts and competition with private sector businesses.

 Policy Statement

-All activities involving the sale of goods, services, or facility usage shall be in accordance with an authorization and statement of purpose approved by the Vice President for Administration and Finance.
+All activities involving the sale of goods, services, or facility usage shall be in accordance with an authorization and statement of purpose approved by the Senior Vice President for Finance and Operations.
 This approval will be given only after a review which demonstrates that one or more of the following conditions is met:

 1. The activity is deemed to be an integral part of the institution's educational, research, public service, or campus support functions, or other educational and support activities.